aleventhal/aria-annotations/README.md

 Q. How do ARIA Annotations relate to the Web Annotations Data Model? \
 A. ARIA Annotations are deliberately more limited than what can be expressed within a Web Annotations Data Model [annotation-model] document.
 For example, ARIA Annotations cannot directly point to information external to the current Web page.
 However, they can point to a section in a web page that contains external links.

-By design, ARIA Annotations do not contain as many semantic possibilities as the Web Annotation Data Model.
+By design, ARIA Annotations do not contain nearly as many semantic possibilities as the Web Annotation Data Model.
 However, any annotation can be mapped to the more generic ARIA annotations, if loss of some semantics is acceptable.

 # Glossary